 Ahhh new year, new you?
-Or maybe new house?
-How about a clean, clutter free house?
+Or maybe a new house?
+How about a clean, clutter-free house?

 The fresh start of a new year has me wanting to start fresh in every area of my life.
-I am working on important relationships, getting my daily diet and exercise right, and now, I am ready to go all in at home, too!
-While I can’t purchase a new home or buy all now furniture and decor, I CAN clean, organize and declutter the place I spend lots of my time living and working: my home.
+I am working on important relationships, getting my daily diet and exercise right, and now, I am ready to go all-in at home, too!
+While I can’t purchase a new home or buy all new furniture and decor, I CAN clean, organize and declutter the place I spend lots of my time living and working: my home.

 2. Create an area where you’re able to sit and neatly store shoes, this shoe cubby storage bench looks like a great foyer addition!